photos contributed by Carl Swepston and Dennis Mc Cormack, John Westfall

 Subj: "Your name is NOT on the Corpsman SEAL data list.

-" Rio, Perhaps you should talk to the SEAL Archives and
+" Rio, Perhaps you should talk to the SEAL Archives and correct that error.

 Erasmo Riojas aka: Doc Rio HMC (SEAL) retired